 Burbank’s Spineless Cactus or the Burbank Prickly Pear can be seen by everyone driving around the cities in the Southern part of America.
 This plant has been in heavy cultivation for a number of years and it became readily available in some parts of Asia.
 It is a spineless plant with large, thick, flat joints usually about 12 to 20 inches long.
 Most plants have a central growing point or trunk and are sometimes extremely massive in size.

 It is an extremely carefree plant for any garden type.
 It can be easily grown from cuttings and requires no special soil.
 It can take full sun as well as partial shade and it is fast to establish and grow.

 Size: 15 feet in height and over 10 feet in width with Padded/Jointed shape or structure.

-Yes, it is actually getting bigger and for others, it might get taller.
-Some ways You can try is to leave a little more space between your succulents and they’ll grow a bit faster, although they are slow growers in nature and over time they’ll fill in.
+A: You can try is to leave a little more space between your succulents and they’ll grow a bit faster, although they are slow growers in nature and over time they’ll fill in.
 Too much space can cause the succulents to focus on producing roots rather than getting larger.

-Is dragon fruit a succulent?
+Q: Is dragon fruit a succulent?

 A: Dragon Fruit Plant is a tall succulent fruit-bearing plant that is probably from cultivars of Selinicereus megalanthus (yellow-skinned, white-fleshed) or Hylocereus.
 To learn everything you need to know about succulent growing, please check my complete guide on how to grow succulents.